 Broth is similar with few exceptions, it is mostly meat and some bones, basic vegetables such as carrots, celery, onions, leeks and parsley but you can also add some basic spices such as pepper, bay leaves, cloves and sea salt, this will add more to the flavour and can be used for soups or vegetable casseroles because it will intensify the flavour, but it can be used for any recipe since it will maximize the taste.

-Chicken stock is what I make mostly, but I will also make vegetable stock which I use in my vegetarian dishes and fish.
+Chicken stock is what I make most, but I will also make vegetable stock which I use in my vegetarian dishes and fish recipes.
 See my vegetable stock recipe.

-Beef stock I make slightly different, I use it mostly in stews, beef gravy and meat sauces for pasta.
+The beef stock has a rich beef flavour and I use it mostly in stews, beef gravy and meat pasta sauces.
 See my beef stock recipe

-In conclusion making your own stock is cost effective, tastes fresher and certainly has more flavour.
-I prefer making stock oppose to making broth because I am not using salt, herbs and spices, this way I can use it in most of my recipes and add the flavours I need, but if I feel like a nice cup of hot broth I will heat up some stock, add some water, herbs, spices and some minced garlic and my healthy broth is ready.
+In conclusion making your stock from scratch is cost effective, tastes fresher and certainly has more flavour.
+I prefer making stock instead of broth because I am not using salt and seasoning.
+This way I can add stock to most of my recipes without changing the flavour of the recipe